Faruq-Feroz/Ticket-Management-System/README.md

-Employee Management System
-Overview

-The Employee Management System is a web application built with React that allows users to add, edit, and manage employee records.
-It features a user-friendly interface for entering employee details, viewing a list of employees, and searching for specific employees.
+Ticket Booking App
+Description

+The Ticket Booking App is a web application designed to streamline the process of booking and managing tickets for various events.
+Users can easily book tickets, view their booking history, and delete tickets if needed.
+The app provides a user-friendly interface and responsive design to ensure a seamless experience across devices.
 Features

-    Add Employee: Enter details including name, email, contact number, salary, date of birth, and an image URL.
-    Edit Employee: Modify existing employee details.
-    Remove Employee: Delete employees from the list.
-    Search Functionality: Quickly find employees by name or email.
-    Responsive Design: Optimized for various screen sizes.

-Technologies Used

-    React: For building the user interface.
-    SCSS: For styling the application.
+    User-Friendly Interface: Intuitive layout for easy navigation and ticket booking.
+    Booking Section: Allows users to enter details for booking tickets, including name, seat number, date, departure point, and destination.
+    Ticket History: Displays a list of booked tickets with relevant details, including ticket ID, name, seat number, date, departure point, and destination.
+    Delete Tickets: Users can delete tickets from their history with a confirmation alert.